 - Metaphor: A metaphor is a figure of speech in which one thing is compared to another thing without using the words “like” or “as.”
 For example, the Quranic verse “The believers are like a strong building whose parts support each other” uses a metaphor to compare believers to a strong building.

 - Simile: A simile is a figure of speech in which one thing is compared to another thing using the words “like” or “as.”
 For example, the Quranic verse “And We send down of the Qur’an that which is healing and mercy for the believers”.

 - Alliteration: Alliteration is a literary device in which words that begin with the same sound are used close together.

 - Assonance: Assonance is a literary device in which words that have the same vowel sound are used close together.

 These are just a few of the Quran’s numerous literary techniques.
 The Quran uses literary techniques to produce a text that is both lovely and profound.
 Since ancient times, this work has challenged and inspired readers, and it still does so now.
-To learn those techniques enroll in Quran recitation course free trial online classes offered by Hamil Al Quran Academy
+To learn those techniques enroll in the Quran recitation course free trial online classes offered by Hamil Al Quran Academy

-Is there a Poetic beauty in Quran?
+Is there a Poetic beauty in the Quran?

 The poetic beauty of the Holy Quran is one of its most distinctive literary characteristics, and it has captivated readers and scholars for centuries.
 The Holy Quran is written in a rhythmic prose known as Sajj’, which is characterized by its balanced sentence structure, repetition, and the use of rhetorical devices such as metaphor, simile, and imagery.